DanteAnnetta/pacman_UnixSVr4/README.md

 Credits and recognitions
 ------------------------

-Mainly grateful to troglobite for adapting the original code of the game so that it could be compiled without problems on more modern systems than the original.
+Mainly grateful to troglobit for adapting the original code of the game so that it could be compiled without problems on more modern systems than the original.

 [https://github.com/troglobit]()